 The National Association of REALTORS® is hosting monthly trainings to provide guidance on the changes to the Code of Ethics that were approved by the NAR Board of Directors in November and to provide an opportunity to ask questions of our policy experts.
-2021 training dates are: January 14, February 9, March 9 and April 6.
+The final 2021 training date is April 6.
 For more information and to register, click here.

 Learn from the top experts

 Spread the word to your members that in order to achieve their license renewal goals and to stay compliant with their license, they can complete the following four classes, which will be offered on Zoom, to fulfill their requirements:

 The one-hour Legal Update course, which is approved for continuing education (CE) credit on recent legal matters, will be held once a month and is instructed by an attorney.
 Live streaming will also be offered for these sessions, so if a member already earned their CE, they may still attend if the session is full or watch it later on NYSAR.com.

 Capitalize on what sets REALTORS® apart from real estate licensees.
 Satisfies NAR’s mandatory ethics training requirement and NY State’s new requirement for 2.5 hours